The Gravitational Wave Bias Parameter from Angular Power Spectra: Bridging Between Galaxies and Binary Black Holes: Modeling Gravitational Wave bias parameter from BBHs based on observed galaxies

 The number of BBHs at a given redshift is expected to primarily depend on the star formation rate \cite{madau2014cosmic}.
 By considering a relation between the star formation rate, the BH formation, and the BH coalescences, we can estimate the BH merger rate, which will be discussed in detail in Section \ref{subsec:merger-rate}.
 Once the BBH merger rate as a function of redshift is determined, the merger rate can then be integrated over the observing time and the size of a redshift bin to determine the total number of expected sirens in that redshift bin.
 Although the number of BBHs in a given redshift bin can be calculated using the BBH merger rate, to evaluate GW bias, we also need the angular distribution of BBHs in the sky.
-We adopt a \textit{top-down} approach, populating host galaxies with BBHs based on a phenomenological selection function.
+We adopt a \textit{phenomenological survey-based} approach (or for short a \textit{phenomenological} approach), populating host galaxies with BBHs based on a phenomenological relation for the host-galaxy probability.
 Specifically, we assume that the probability of a given galaxy hosting a GW siren is a broken power-law function of the stellar mass.
 This is discussed in more detail in Section \ref{subsec:GW_Gal}.